oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-19-toolcomponent-object.md

 A `toolComponent` object **MAY** contain a property named `fullName` whose value is a localizable string ([sec](#localizable-strings)) containing the name of the tool component along with its version and any other useful identifying information, such as its locale.

-> EXAMPLE: `"CodeScanner 1.1, Developer Preview (en-US)"`
+> EXAMPLE 1: `"CodeScanner 1.1, Developer Preview (en-US)"`

 ### product property

 A `toolComponent` object **MAY** contain a property named `product` whose value is a localizable string ([sec](#localizable-strings)) containing the name of the product to which the tool component belongs.

-> EXAMPLE: `"product": "Example Software Corp.
+> EXAMPLE 1: `"product": "Example Software Corp.
 Security Scanner"`

 ### productSuite property

 A `toolComponent` object **MAY** contain a property named `productSuite` whose value is a localizable string ([sec](#localizable-strings)) containing the name of the suite of products to which the tool component belongs.

-> EXAMPLE: `"productSuite": "Example Software Corp.
+> EXAMPLE 1: `"productSuite": "Example Software Corp.
 Quality Tools"`

 ### semanticVersion property

 A `toolComponent` object **MAY** contain a property named `semanticVersion` whose value is a string containing the tool component’s version in a format that conforms to the syntax and semantics specified by Semantic Versioning \[[cite](#SEMVER)\].

-> EXAMPLE: `"semanticVersion": "1.1.2-beta.12"`
+> EXAMPLE 1: `"semanticVersion": "1.1.2-beta.12"`

 > NOTE 1: Semantic versions are sortable in chronological order of release.
 The presence of the `semanticVersion` property allows results management systems to (for example) restrict the results they display to versions newer than a specified version, or to restrict the results to a particular major version.